BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

   (`conditions:con1,con2,con3`).

 * The exclamation mark (`!`) in front of a condition inverts it.
 That means that a condition that is "true" will be received as "false" and the other way around.
+This must be set per condition if multiple conditions are in use (`conditions:!con1,!con2,!con3`).
   - Remember that our condition is configured to check if it is daytime (`6-18`).
     We need to invert the `isDay` condition because we want to make progress when it is night.
     Now the condition will return "true" if it's nighttime (`23-2`).